konman01/Java/OOPS/Documentation.md

 * Casting subclass instance to super class type is know as upcasting.
 Upcasting can be performed from any subclass level to superclass.
 Upcasting can be performed either implicitly(by compiler) or explicitly.
 * Casting superclass instance to subclass class type is known as downcasting.
 The downcasting should be performed explicity.
 Downcasting can be performed only on the instance which is already upcasted.

+#### Points
+* If instance has overrided method, when we refer such instance with either superclass reference or subclass reference, we get overrided implementation.
+(Look for code ClassCasting2.java program).